-The Board of Directors and Stockholder Genworth Financial Mortgage Insurance Pty Ltd
+The Board of Directors and Stockholders Genworth Financial Mortgage Insurance Pty Ltd

-We have audited the accompanying consolidated balance sheets of Genworth Financial Mortgage Insurance Pty Ltd and subsidiary as of December 31, 2007 and 2006, and the related consolidated statements of income, changes in stockholder's equity, and cash flows for each of the years in the three year period ended December 31, 2007.
+We have audited the accompanying consolidated balance sheets of Genworth Financial Mortgage Insurance Pty Ltd as of December 31, 2008 and 2007, and the related consolidated statements of income, changes in stockholder's equity, and cash flows for each of the years in the three year period ended December 31, 2008.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.